cepdnaclk/e15-4yp-sports-action-recognition/docs/README.md

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Objectively Measure Player Performance on Olympic  Weightlifting
+<h1 align="center">Objectively Measure Player Performance on Olympic  Weightlifting</h1>

 #### Team